Veraticus/veraticus.github.com/source/resume/index.markdown

 * Exposed metrics and conducted further user tests (with A/B frameworks) to create the stickiest app experience possible.

 ### CTO & Cofounder (2012 - 2013) @ [GirlsGuideTo](http://girlsguideto.com)
-* Created wireframes, designs, and from those documents, a scalable, efficient, widely-used website for GirlsGuideTo.
+* Created wireframes and designs, and from those documents, a scalable, efficient, widely-used website for GirlsGuideTo.
 * Migrated GirlsGuideTo from a legacy PHP Wordpress installation to a modern Rails application, preserving data integrity and creating a robust foundation for future development.
 * Met with investors and presented them with technology decisions, business logic, and growth plans as part of GirlsGuideTo's executive team.